FabianGosebrink/Basta-Spring-2018/README.md

-# ASP.NET Core WebAPI / Angular Demo with Ngrx store & Ngrx effects, Component based design & Lazy Loading runnable on every Platform (Cross Platform)
+# ASP.NET Core WebAPI / Angular Demo with Cordova, Electron (Cross Platform) for the BASTA Spring 2018

 This repository offers you a demo application implemented with the AngularCLI and an endpoint using ASP.NET Core WebAPI.

-The application comes with lazy loading, forms, custom validation, routing , ngrx store, ngrx effects, etc.
+You can build it for every platform: Mobile, Desktop & Web.

 Server and Client are completely seperated that you can exchange the endpoint easily.